-(i) The group may increase communication with a non-conforming member.

-- (ii) If that does not work, the group may ignore the non-conforming member and exclude him or her from activities. - (iii) In extreme cases, group members may resort to physical coercion or expulsion.
+- The group may increase communication with a non-conforming member. - (ii) If that does not work, the group may ignore the non-conforming member and exclude him or her from activities. - (iii) In extreme cases, group members may resort to physical coercion or expulsion.

+Fill i in the blanks:

-- 11. are shared ways of looking at the world. - 12.
-A work group's norms are to each work group. - 13.
-Norms may be or - 14.
-Norms reflect the of the particular group, so they vary from one group to another.
+11. are shared ways of looking at the world.

+12. A work group's norms are to each work group.

+13. Norms may be or

+14. Norms reflect the of the particular group, so they vary from one group to another.